AI Communities

 Systemwide AI Initiatives bring together experts from all domains in the UC community to drive AI initiatives and contribute to the development of responsible AI practices.

 Location AI Communities enhance local collaboration, knowledge sharing, and innovation among campus community members interested in AI.
 They promote interdisciplinary engagement through events, resources, and initiatives, and support the responsible application of AI across various fields.
-By fostering connections and providing a platform for continuous learning, these AI communities empower their members to contribute to the broader AI landscape
+By fostering connections and providing a platform for continuous learning, these AI communities empower their members to contribute to the broader AI landscape.

 UC AI Council